Abnormal proliferation of blood cells due to defective medullary heamatopoetic stem cells is called leukemia.

 TYPES AND CLASSIFICATION

-- Chronic – Relatively slow progressing takes months to years, has relatively mature cells, patient usually inder observation before commencing any aggressive treatment, Common in elderly people.
+- Chronic – Relatively slow progressing, takes months to years, has relatively mature cells, patient usually under observation before commencing any aggressive treatment, Common in elderly people.

-There are some leukemia which do not follow fixed pattern also presentation of symptom may vary in different individual and also there are cases where in they change the classical course of and speed of progression.
+There are some leukemias which do not follow fixed pattern, even the presentation of symptom may vary in different individual, also there are cases where in they change the classical course and speed of progression.

 Based on types of cells involved, most of the Leukemia can be categorised into

 - Lymphoid (Lymphocytic) – Precursors of Lymphocytes are involved.
 It is further classified as per which lymphocytes are involved wether B-cells or T-cells.

 - Myeloid(Non-Lymphocytic) – Precursors of RBC, Non-Lymphocyte WBC and Platelets are involved.

 A Lymphoid or Myeloid leukemia can Either Acute or Chronic as described below